-Section 23 would provide that a local government may impose a system development fee to recoup costs incurred by the local government unit to purchase capacity in, or reserve capacity supplied by, capital improvements or facilities owned by another local government unit but would clarify that the system development fee does not include any charge or fee paid for such capacity.
+Section 23 would provide that a local government may impose a system development fee to recoup costs incurred by the local government unit to purchase capacity in, or reserve capacity supplied by, capital improvements or facilities owned by another local government unit.
 Sections 23(b) and 23(c) would provide that purchase capacity must be included in the written analysis used to calculate the system development fee and that revenue from system development fees may be used to pay contractual obligations to a local government for capacity in facilities owned by the local government.